cypress-io/cypress-heroes-app/docs/lab1.md

 ## Getting Started

-To get started, checkout the `lab1-start` branch:
+To get started, make checkout the `lab1-start` branch:

 ```
 git checkout lab1-start
 ```

+You can find a completed version of this lab in the [lab1-complete](https://github.com/cypress-io/cypress-heroes-app/tree/lab1-complete) branch.

 If the app is not currently running, start it: